Women of Sparta and Peloponnese

 A real personification of a Spartan woman is another Greek, Atalanta, a legendary female athlete who defeated men.
 Although she was born not in Sparta but in neighboring Arcadia, she may be definitely considered as a Spartan because all Peloponnesus polices were under Sparta's hegemony.

 Legendary Atalanta is a realization of strength, courage combined with femininity and eroticism.
 Being a many-sided athlete (great runner, an archer sniper, a wrestler) and a brave beautiful woman far ahead of her time, she was famous for several feats she accomplished.
-Even though Atalanta is best known for participation in male activities – hunting, warfare, wrestling, running, at the same time she had an aura of femininity and sexuality surrounding her.
+Atalanta is best known for participation in male activities – hunting, warfare, wrestling, running; perhaps that made an aura of femininity and sexuality surrounding her thicker.